Adam Sýkora

-Adam Sýkora (born 7 September 2004) is a Slovak professional ice hockey forward for HK Nitra of the Slovak Extraliga while under with the New York Rangers of the National Hockey League (NHL).
+Adam Sýkora (born 7 September 2004) is a Slovak professional ice hockey forward for the Hartford Wolf Pack in the American Hockey League (AHL) while under with the New York Rangers of the National Hockey League (NHL).
 He was drafted by the New York Rangers in the second round, 63rd overall, of the 2022 NHL Entry Draft.

 Playing career

 Sýkora was drafted by the New York Rangers with the 63rd overall pick of the 2022 NHL Entry Draft.
 He signed a three-year, entry-level contract with the Rangers on 15 July 2022.
-He joined the Rangers for the beginning of their 2022 training camp but was returned to HK Nitra after playing one preseason game.
+He joined the Rangers for the beginning of their 2022 training camp but was returned to HK Nitra of the Slovak Extraliga after playing one preseason game.

+Sýkora scored 8 goals and had 13 assists in 38 games for HK Nitra in the 2022-23 season.
+He joined the Hartford Wolf Pack after HK Nitra was eliminated from the Extraliga playoffs in March 2023.

+After Hartford was eliminated from the 2024 Calder Cup playoffs, he was recalled to the Rangers roster for the Stanley Cup playoffs.

+During the 2024-25 AHL season, Sykora played mainly on Hartford's 3rd line in a defensive and penalty killing role.

 International play

+Sýkora competed in Ice hockey at the 2020 Winter Youth Olympics in the boys' 3x3 mixed tournament.

-Sýkora represented the Slovak national under-18 team on their runner-up team in the 2021 Hlinka Gretzky Cup, scoring two goals in five tournament games, including one in the semifinals game against Finnish national under-18 team.
+He represented the Slovak national under-18 team on their runner-up team in the 2021 Hlinka Gretzky Cup, scoring two goals in five tournament games, including one in the semifinals game against Finnish national under-18 team.
+He also represented Slovakia in the IIHF World Junior Championships in 2022, 2023 and 2024.
+He was named the captain of the Slovakia team for the 2024 World Junior Championship.

-He played for the Slovak national team in the 2022 IIHF World Championship, in which Slovakia finished in eighth place.
+Sýkora played for the Slovak national team in the 2022 IIHF World Championship, in which Slovakia finished in eighth place.
 Sýkora scored two goals and had one assist in six games during the tournament.